JuliaPlots/Plots.jl/README.md

-  color           # can be a string ("red") or a symbol (:red) or a ColorsTypes.jl Colorant (RGB(1,0,0)) or :auto (which lets the package pick) label           # string or symbol, applies to that line, may go in a legend width           # width of a line linetype        # :line, :step, :stepinverted, :sticks, :dots, :none, :heatmap linestyle       # :solid, :dash, :dot, :dashdot, :dashdotdot marker          # :none, :ellipse, :rect, :diamond, :utriangle, :dtriangle, :cross, :xcross, :star1, :star2, :hexagon markercolor     # same choices as `color` markersize      # size of the marker title           # string or symbol, title of the plot xlabel          # string or symbol, label on the bottom (x) axis ylabel          # string or symbol, label on the left (y) axis
+  color           # can be a string ("red") or a symbol (:red) or a ColorsTypes.jl Colorant (RGB(1,0,0)) or :auto (which lets the package pick) label           # string or symbol, applies to that line, may go in a legend width           # width of a line linetype        # :line, :step, :stepinverted, :sticks, :dots, :none, :heatmap, :hexbin, :hist, :bar linestyle       # :solid, :dash, :dot, :dashdot, :dashdotdot marker          # :none, :ellipse, :rect, :diamond, :utriangle, :dtriangle, :cross, :xcross, :star1, :star2, :hexagon markercolor     # same choices as `color`, or :match will set the color to be the same as `color` markersize      # size of the marker nbins           # number of bins for heatmap/hexbin and histograms heatmap_c       # color cutoffs for Qwt heatmaps fillto          # fillto value for area plots title           # string or symbol, title of the plot xlabel          # string or symbol, label on the bottom (x) axis ylabel          # string or symbol, label on the left (y) axis